Main Page Content

 Where can I get allergy shots?

 The preferred option is to continue with your allergist or current doctor.
-If you are a distance from home and that option is not feasible for you, our local allergists, Dr. Thomas Adler and Dr. Anitha Shrikhande, will be able to provide this service for you.
-Their office, Westside Allergy Care, is located in Brockport, 18 Graves Street, near Strong West, within a mile of campus.
+If you are a distance from home and that option is not feasible for you, our local allergists, Dr. Anitha Shrikhande and Lindsay Short, FNP, will be able to provide this service for you.
+Their office, Westside Allergy Care, is located in Brockport at 122 West Avenue, a short distance from Strong West (our local emergency room), and an easy walk from campus.

 You will need to contact Westside Allergy Care at (585) 637-3910 to arrange a visit before you receive injections.
 They will review your doctor’s treatment recommendations and your current injection schedule.
 Please bring copies of your last doctor’s exam, serum and instruction sheets.
 Their staff will work with your insurance as well as arranging appointment times for your injections.
 Your usual copay for office visits will apply.